rettinghaus/mei2pae/README.md

 ## Example implementation

 The template aims to be used in other projects.
-For example you may try the `add-incipit.xsl`, that adds an incipit to the `<work>` element in MEI 3 and MEI 4 files.
+For example you may try the `add-incipit.xsl`, that adds an incipit to the `<work>` element in MEI 3/4/5 files.